Prince-k902/first-repo/README.md

 # first-repo
-Today is start using git and github.
+Today I start using git and github.